99: No Such Thing As Bread Civilians

 yeah, the firm is called Touchpoint, and basically they've developed this machine which can simulate an angry customer.

-And it takes data from all the worst customer calls where people are really furious and then they sort of determine the factors which you could be set off by.
+And it takes data from all the worst customer calls where people are really furious, and then they sort of determine the factors which, you know, you could be set off by.

 Yeah.

-Because that would negate the point of it being a training thing.
+I suspect not because that would negate the point of it being a training

 Yeah.

-but the most annoying thing about cold calling is uh cold caller chumminess the false chumminess that you get i got a cold call this morning did you did you from someone who said did you have an accident uh in the car that wasn't your fault okay Okay, did you?
+but the most annoying thing about cold calling is uh cold caller chumminess the false chumminess that you get i got a cold call this morning Did you?

 So I just went and stayed silent.